-Vail Powder Guides is situated just 5 miles away from the Copper Mountain exit and is about 40-minute drive from Breckenridge and Beaver Creek.
+Vail Powder Guides is situated just 5 miles away from Copper Mountain exit and is about a 40-minute drive from Breckenridge and Beaver Creek.
 The resort is owned and operated by Ben and Jenna Bartosz who both have many years of guiding experience.
-Their passion about providing quality mountain experience in the Colorado backcountry is what sets them apart from the rest.
+Their passion for providing quality mountain experience in the Colorado backcountry is what sets them apart from the rest.

 Backcountry Snowcat Skiing in Vail

-Assembly of the guests begins at 8:30 in the morning on Vail Pass.
+Guests begin meeting at 8:30 in the morning on Vail Pass.
 The snowcat leaves by 9, and everybody will have been enjoying the first run of the day by 9:40, and skiing by 10.
-Everyone gets 6 to 8 runs on an average before lunch time.
-It is worth noting that Vail Powder Guides’ snowcat operations has minimal downtime, or non-powder skiing time, which is a major plus factor.
-Also, use of powder skis and snowboards are free of charge.
+Everyone gets 6 to 8 runs on average before lunchtime.
+It’s worth noting that Vail Powder Guides’ snowcat operations have minimal downtime, or non-powder skiing time, which is a major plus factor.

+Also, the use of powder skis and snowboards is free of charge.
 Lunch lasts for about 30 minutes and is usually taken at 1:30 in the afternoon.
-Snacks such as soups, sandwiches and cookies are provided at their yurt site.
+Snacks such as soups, sandwiches, and cookies are provided at their yurt site.
 There are another 2-4 runs after lunch.
-By 4:30, every guests will have been in Vail Pass already.

 Safety precautions are second to none, as in addition to Ben and Jenna’s combined 41 years of guiding backcountry skiing, all of the other guides they are employing have a minimum of level 2 avalanche and medical training.
 Sure, just like the owners, these guides are serious skiers who are passionate about ensuring every guest is going to have a fantastic powder experience.